 Step 6: Seal Your DIY Doormat with Flex Seal (Optional)

 After letting your coir mat dry, you want to seal your DIY doormat to protect it from the elements.
-Spray a coat of CLEAR Flex Seal over you mat.
+Spray a coat of CLEAR Flex Seal over your mat.
 Be sure to do this outside and put something under it to protect your garage or driveway from the FlexSeal spray.
 You can get it here: Clear Flex Seal Spray

 How to Make a DIY Doormat with a Removable Fabric Cover

 While your coir mat is drying, you can start to work on the lower mat.
 We will be covering a commercial rubber mat with fabric and will also seal it.
-You can get some ideas here for the pattern and color of your mat fabric:
+You can get some welcome mat ideas here for the pattern and color of your mat fabric:

 Step 1: Pick your Door Mat Fabric

-You want to use a fabric that is thick like an outdoor fabric or canvas.
+You want to use a fabric that is thick like outdoor fabric or canvas.
 Here are some cute options to give you some ideas: Fabric on Etsy